Table of Contents

 Legality of LSD

 Regardless of its legal status, many people still decide to microdose with LSD.
 Therefore, we believe it’s essential to provide reliable information about microdosing LSD.
 It’s up to you to make a well-considered choice while being fully aware of the risks.
-If you don’t want to take any risks regarding the legality, choose decriminalized substances, such as magic mushrooms in Oregon (and other US states to follow) and magic truffles in The Netherlands.
+If you don’t want to take any risks regarding the legality, choose decriminalized substances, such as magic mushrooms in Oregon (and other US states to follow) or magic truffles in the Netherlands.
 LSD is available in the underground circuit in liquid or as a blotter (paper strip).
 With the latter, liquid LSD has already been dripped onto a piece of paper.

 The effects of LSD

 An LSD trip is a highly intense experience, and it’s not something most people want to do regularly.
 However, people commonly report mystical-type experiences that can facilitate self-reflection and personal growth.
 In addition, you cannot use LSD for days in a row because tolerance increases so quickly that trip effects no longer occur.
-The habituation or tolerance also builds off just as quickly.
+The habituation, or tolerance, also builds off just as quickly.

-The subjective effects of high doses include:
+The subjective effects of high doses LSD include:

 - Visuals (both with eyes open and closed)

 - Conceptual thinking